-Security on the ward was prioritised and there are strict protocols for entering and leaving the ward and clinic.
+Security in Shannon clinic is prioritised and there are strict protocols for entering and leaving the ward and clinic.
 The patients on the ward are subject to a number of restrictions in accordance with the nature of a medium secure unit.

 Care and treatment on the ward is provided by the multi-disciplinary team, made up of medical, nursing, social work, psychology and occupational therapy.
-The patients have access to a GP who visited the ward two times per week and a Health and Wellbeing nurse weekly.
+Patients have access to a GP who visited the ward two times per week and a health and wellbeing nurse weekly.